 The Director of the Iowa Department of Revenue may require an individual to provide proof that residency has been established in another state.

-Military persons who are not residents of Iowa are required to file Iowa income tax returns if their all-source income meets the above requirements and their Iowa-source income is $1,000 or more.
+Servicemembers who are not residents of Iowa are required to file Iowa income tax returns if their all-source income meets the above requirements and their Iowa-source income is $1,000 or more.
 The nonresident servicemember does not include compensation for military service on line 1 of the IA 1040 and also does not report it as Iowa income on the IA 126.
 The net result is a reduction of the tax rate on any other Iowa-source income.

 Nonresidents and part-year residents must file both the IA 1040 and the IA 126 with a complete copy of the federal return.